IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 - *I see a failure/error messages before deploy even happens*
 	- First off try to make sense of the specific error that was also printed.
 	- If you see anything like "fs readdir Error" check the  `unzip_dir` and `zip_url` field in the options objefct you passed to `ibc.load()`.
-Manually download the git repo using the `options.chaincode.zip_url` then extract it.
+To do this manually download the git repo using the `options.chaincode.zip_url` then extract it.
 The `gir_dir` var should be the exact relative path to get to the desired cc folder
 	- This is likely some sort of node.js error and has nothing to do with the blockchain Network.
 Try StackOverflow and Google to figure it out.
 - *I see a deploy failure messages*
 	- There could be many causes for this.
 		- First off try to make sense of the specific error that was also printed.
 		- If you see anyhing like "error code 2" then your chaincode has build issues and cannot be compiled.
-Manually build your chaincode and look at the compilers errors.
+Manually build your chaincode and look at the compiler errors.
-		- If you see antyhing like "401 unathorized" message then you have not passed it a secure context username that has been successfully registered. (we did this in step 2 though)
+		- If you see antyhing like "401 unauthorized" message then you have not passed it a secure context username that has been successfully registered. (we did this in step 2 though)
-		- If you see anything like "fs readdir Error" check the  `unzip_dir` and `zip_url` field in the options objefct you passed to `ibc.load()`.
-Manually download the git repo using the `options.chaincode.zip_url` then extract it.
-The `gir_dir` var should be the exact relative path to get to the desired cc folder
 		- You fed it incorrect peer host/ports.
 Verify the hostname/ports are the same as the ones you see in your network's monitor page.
 		- Verify if your peers are still running (we did this in step 1 though...)
-		- You have previously registered this username to a different peer.
-This is not allowed.
-A username can only be registered against 1 peer. (re-registering a username against the same peer is fine though)
-		- Check the [logs for the peer](#) for any clues, you are probably deploying to peer 1.
+		- Check the [logs for the peer](#Peer-or-ChainCode-Logs) for any clues, you are probably deploying to peer 1.
 		- If nothing is working, delete this network and create another
 - *Everything looks okay*
 	- Wohoo, let’s go to step 4

-**[ Step 4 ]**
+**[ Step 4 ]**<a name="step4"></a>

 The next thing we can do is figure out if marbles is actually reaching the chaincode or not.
 We will need to open the logs for the chaincode container.